arantzardzm/github-searcher-backend/README.md

 ## Implementation Redis
 The application uses Redis for handling cache storage.
-You can find the functions that handle this inside the redis folder. \
+You can find the functions used for this implementation inside the redis folder. \
-The redisSearch function is called before the actual call to Github, it quickly makes a request to our redis-server and if it finds the search and select key, returns the data. \
+The redisSearch function is called before the actual API call to Github, it quickly makes a request to our redis-server and if it finds the search and select key, it returns the previously stored data. \
-If it does not find anything, it makes the call to Github and then sets the retrieved data inside our redis-server using the redisSet function. \
+If it does not find anything, it makes the API call to Github and then sets the retrieved data inside our redis-server using the search and select key using the redisSet function. \
-This implementation us for faster retrieval of data.
+This implementation allows for faster retrieval of data.

 ## Tests